cyclus/cyclus.github.com/source/cep/cep18.rst

 Repositories in Cyclus provide a use case for this feature.
-In general, repositories could request many different commodities, e.g., "Used LWR Fuel", "Separated TRU", "Recycled Uranium", etc. There is a limit, though, on what can be accepted at any given timer period, be it of total quantity, heatload, or some other metric.
+In general, repositories could request many different commodities, e.g., "Used LWR Fuel", "Separated TRU", "Recycled Uranium", etc. There is a limit, though, on what can be accepted at any given timer period, be it of total quantity, heat load, or some other metric.

 .. code-block:: c++